 6.55.2 Guidance to language users

+Follow the guidelines of TR 24772-1 clause 6.55.5.

 Although backward compatibility is sometimes offered as an option for compilers so one can avoid changes to code to be compliant with current language specifications, updating the legacy software to the current standard is a better option.

 6.56 Concurrency – Activation [CGA]